deeptestai/genai_tigs/docs/User-Guide/run-with-docker.md

 ###  Summary
 - Use the **Local URL** for development or testing on the same machine.
 - Use the **Public URL** if you enabled sharing and need to test on another device or share access quickly.
-- For permanent external access, expose port **7860** and access via:
+- For permanent external access, expose port **7860** and access via provided links.